-Plagiarism is defined as the use of the thoughts or ideas of someone else by a student without crediting the source.
-If you use part or all of any other person's book, essay, magazine article, chart drawing, diagram or any other piece of work in any of your assignments without proper acknowledgement, you are plagiarizing.
+Plagiarism is defined as the use of the thoughts or ideas of someone else (including AI generated) by a student without crediting the source.
+If you use part or all of any other person's (including AI generated) book, essay, magazine article, chart drawing, diagram or any other piece of work in any of your assignments without proper acknowledgement, you are plagiarizing.
 Even with proper accreditation information must be paraphrased and reworded.
 Direct quotations should be used sparingly and must appear within quotation marks.
-If you submit an assignment written by anyone else (e.g., a relative, friend, or another student) or if you buy an essay or present information taken from the Internet as your own, you are plagiarizing.
+If you submit an assignment written by anyone else (e.g., a relative, friend, or another student or AI generated) or if you buy an essay or present information taken from the Internet (including AI) as your own, you are plagiarizing.
 Plagiarized assignments may be given a mark of zero or incomplete and parents notified.